agualde/Shopping-Cart/README.md

   Three conditions have to be met for a discount to be applied:

-  1 - The product's code needs to match a desired product code (GR1 which means "Green Tea" in this case).
+  1 - A product's code needs to match a desired product code (GR1 which means "Green Tea" in this case).
   2 - A quantity cuota needs to be met (2 or more in this case).
-  3 - We check a boolean value in the OrderItem table that defaults to false, implying that this item in your cart has not been discounted before if product.code == 'GR1' && quantity >= 2 && self[:discounted] == false
+  3 - A boolean value in the OrderItem table that defaults to false has to equal false implying that this item in your cart has not been discounted before if product.code == 'GR1' && quantity >= 2 && self[:discounted] == false

   After all conditions are met: